asadansari/powershell_kms_activator/README.md

 ---

-I needed a script to ensure that Windows and Office installations on staff laptops would stay activated as they transitioned to remote work because of COVID-19.
+I needed a script to ensure that Windows and Office installations on staff laptops would stay activated as staff transitioned to remote work because of COVID-19.

 Usually staff would be on-site and would be working on desktop computers permanently connected to the University network.